skdamico/ruby-rails-jumpstart/02_web/01_hello_web/README.md

 # A Ruby Web Service using Sinatra for simple GET Requests

+* Install dependencies using "ruby -S bundle install"
-* Run the script using "ruby application.rb"
+* Run the script using "ruby -S bundle exec ruby application.rb"

 You should study the code for application.rb and get to know it well.